cloudlinux/user-docs-solo-cloudlinux/docs/wpos-plugin/README.md

 optimizations.

-In order to start working with AccelerateWP feature, check if advice is available in the corresponding cell on the intersection of website and Accelerate WP column.
+In order to start working with AccelerateWP feature, check if advice is available in the corresponding cell on the intersection of website and AccelerateWP column.

 ![](./images/AWPUserUI.png)